Introduction

 The auditor in charge will evaluate the nature and the timing of the communication, for instance, the date of the AGM and Stock becomes very detailed and integrated with the audit plan.

-The auditor in charge should selectively determine the audit staff that will be required in order to offer quality service to the company, their experience and any special skills that may be required to effectively offer high quality audit.
+The auditor in charge should selectively determine the audit staff that will be required in order to offer quality service to the company, their experience and any special skills that may be required to effectively offer high-quality audit.

 Design the Extent of the Tests of Controls

-Audit planning covers the entire plan that will be used to map out the coverage and the conduct of the audit process.
-The plan is usually recorded in the planning memorandum.
-It is followed by the development of the audit program that will facilitate the application of the audit procedures at every level of testing.
-As such, the auditor of the company will understand business, internal controls, and industry, and management strategies (Russell 232).
-The understanding is necessary since it allows the auditor to appreciate the transaction that has a large impact on the financial statement.
-Empirical studies have shown that non-audit fees are viewed as a threat to auditor independence.
-The main reason is that the auditor may fail to critique the company on the basis that they will lose the lucrative consultancy services that they offer the company.
-As such, this will lead to loss of business by the firm (Gupta 124).
 An increase in the fees that is charged to the company as non-audit fees will imply that the auditor has increased the amount of services that are being offered.
 Better yet, this may be viewed as an attempt by the company management to interfere with the auditor independence as concluded by numerous reports.
 According to APES 110 (120.2), the auditor is expected to show high objectivity (Russell 212).
 Therefore, the reputation will have a negative image since it will mean that objectivity requirement is contravened as the increase in non-audit services may be interpreted to mean that the auditor’s independence has been interfering on the basis of monetary incentives that are given to the auditor through non-audit fees.

 Executing Test of Controls

 According to ISA230, the auditor is obliged to document all the information that is gathered as evidence that will be relied upon during the formulation of the audit opinion.
 The evidence that is obtained is stored in terms of working papers that are prepared and retained by the auditor.
 The papers should be sufficiently detailed and complete so that an inexperienced assistant can use them to ascertain the work that was carried out by the audit team.
-In the papers, the auditor must record all the evidence that is available to him at that time, the management view and the conclusion that is reached.
-However, standard working papers have been developed to improve the accuracy of keeping audit evidence.
-The papers have been developed in a manner that each audit firm has its specification of reporting the found information.

 The responsibility to issue an audit opinion is based on the results of the audit.
 We conducted the audit as per the specification of the acceptable and approved audit standards.
-The standards require that the auditor should ensure that ethical requirement are met; he should plan and perform the audit to gather adequate guarantee regarding financial declaration on whether they do not have any false or non-fraudulent material misstatement (Gupta 40).
+The standards require that the auditor should ensure that ethical requirements are met; he should plan and perform the audit to gather adequate guarantees regarding financial declaration on whether they do not have any false or non-fraudulent material misstatement (Gupta 40).

 An audit incorporates carrying out various measures in order to collect audit approval on the discoveries and quantities in the monetary statement.
 The measures are determined by personal judging of an auditor depending on the evaluation in regard to the peril of material misstatements in the financial statement.
 In conducting a risk assessment, we considered the internal controls that are relevant to the firm preparation of the financial statement that capture a true and fair value in order to generate the suitable audit procedures that are relevant to the prevailing circumstances (Gupta 53).
-However, the evaluation is not conducted to issue an opinion on the effectiveness of the internal controls.
-Also, the audit process assessed the suitability of the accounting guidelines, the rationality of accounting approximations and overall presentation of the financial statements (Gupta 13).
-Therefore, we are convinced that the audit evidence that was obtained is sufficient to form the base of our audit opinion.

 Changes to the Relevant Controls

-Extensive researches have been conducted in relation to corporate governance and have found the insufficient presence of independent directors to be one of the primary causes of low-quality audits.
+Extensive research have been conducted in relation to corporate governance and have found the insufficient presence of independent directors to be one of the primary causes of low-quality audits.
 In fact, Johnson asserts that the main solution to agency problems for the board of directors to have a higher number of independent directors (411).
 Also, Finkelstein and Hambrick argue that the duality of the board structure such that the CEO takes the role of both the chairman of the board and the responsibility of running the organization has a direct effect on the board and consequently the effect on the audit quality (112).

-A stream of other studies has also been conducted focusing on the characteristic of the board.
+A stream of other studies has also been conducted focusing on the characteristics of the board.
 These studies have asserted that there is the relationship between the board characteristic and the earning management.
 However, they have applied various approaches to arrive at their conclusion.
 In some studies, such as Deutsch, the research asserted that the board activities have a direct effect on the organization strategic decision and has an indirect effect on the firm financial performance (425).
-Therefore, since the characteristic of the board will have an indirect effect on the firm performance, this may be a cause for application of earning management technique which will intern compel the board to seek low-quality audit in order to minimize the chances of being discovered.
-In such a juncture, the role of women inclusion in the board is examined.

-Evaluate the Results of our Tests of Controls
+Evaluate the Results of Our Tests of Controls

 According to Kosnik, the financial performance of an organization is affected by various exogenous and endogenous factors that are beyond the control of the board of directors (164).
-Therefore, as opposed to evaluating the board performance based on its ability to enhance financial performance of the firm, the study advised that the evaluation should be done on the basis of analyzing discrete decision that the board takes, and the board factors that may have led the board to take a decision.
+Therefore, as opposed to evaluating the board’s performance based on its ability to enhance the financial performance of the firm, the study advised that the evaluation should be done on the basis of analyzing discrete decisions that the board takes, and the board factors that may have led the board to take a decision.
 Therefore, it implies that the characteristics of the board will be accessed in general and the presence of women directors on the board will be evaluated to understand whether women directors have an influence on the functioning of the board (Bohinc and Bainbridge 78).
-Another point important foe this study is the decision regarding the choice of the auditor and the board commitment to guarantee that quality audit is conducted.
-In other words, the evaluation will be concerned with the board commitment to sourcing quality audit services.
-Also, the effect of having women directors, and the effect they will have in relation to quality audit services, is necessary.

-The audit fee is a main indictor of the quality of audit since the fees are developed through working models that are derived from the scope of work and the risk factor that the auditor is exposed.
-Therefore, in most cases, the audit fees represent the scope and the risk factor with a high-audit fee representing either high scope of the audit or high-risk factor.
+The audit fee is a main indicator of the quality of audit since the fees are developed through working models that are derived from the scope of work and the risk factor that the auditor is exposed.
+Therefore, in most cases, the audit fees represent the scope and the risk factor with a high audit fee representing either a high scope of the audit or a high-risk factor.
 In some cases, a high fee will represent the two parameters.
 On the other hand, high-audit fees can be used as a measure of audit quality.
-According to Barca and Becht, higher audit fees are usually associated with a high-risk factor, large scope or both (96).
-As such, it means that each can be used as a measure of the amount of quality that will be in the audit services since the larger scope means a vigorous evaluation of the company and higher risk means application of proportional professional doubt.

 References